 We need to realize that we’re all born with unique sets of genes that give each of us distinct predispositions and special talents, which can only be shared with others through our creativity.

-The first and most essential step is to acknowledge those gifts, and then hone them.
-Here are some ideas on how you can accomplish that:
+The most essential step is to acknowledge those gifts, and then hone them.
+Here are some ideas that will help you in expressing your creativity:

 1. Firmly believe that you are a creative being: We become what we think about.
 So if you want to be able to create anything, you need to be convinced of your creative potential.
 This is a simple yet powerful decision that will open the doorway for your creativity to flourish.